-The Company accounts for the costs of computer software obtained or developed for internal use in accordance with ASC 350, Intangibles-Goodwill and Other ("ASC 350").
-The Company capitalizes certain costs in the development of its Software as a Service ("SaaS") subscription solution when (i) the preliminary project stage is completed, (ii) management has authorized further funding for the completion of the project and (iii) it is probable that the project will be completed and performed as intended.
+The Company capitalizes certain costs in the development of its SaaS subscription solution when (i) the preliminary project stage is completed, (ii) management has authorized further funding for the completion of the project and (iii) it is probable that the project will be completed and performed as intended.
 These capitalized costs include personnel and related expenses for employees and costs of third-party contractors who are directly associated with and who devote time to internal-use software projects.
 Capitalization of these costs ceases once the project is substantially complete and the software is ready for its intended purpose.
 Costs incurred for significant upgrades and enhancements to the Company's SaaS software solutions are also capitalized.
 Costs incurred for training, maintenance and minor modifications or enhancements are expensed as incurred.
 Capitalized software development costs are amortized using the straight-line method over an estimated useful life of three years.

-During the years ended December 31, 2020, 2019, and 2018, the Company amortized \$6.4 million, \$4.7 million, and \$3.9 million, respectively, of internal-use software development costs to subscription and support cost of revenues.
-At December 31, 2020 and 2019, the accumulated amortization of capitalized internal-use software development costs was \$19.7 million and \$14.3 million, respectively.
+During the years ended December 31, 2022, 2021, and 2020, the Company amortized \$13.6 million, \$9.0 million, and \$6.4 million, respectively, of internal-use software development costs to subscription and support cost of revenues.
+At December 31, 2022 and 2021, the accumulated amortization of capitalized internal-use software development costs was \$41.6 million and \$28.0 million, respectively.